NomicFoundation/hardhat/docs/config/README.md

 - `intialDate`: An optional string setting the date of the blockchain.
 If no option is set, the current date is used.
 Valid values are [Javascript's date time strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#Date_Time_String_Format).

+- `allowUnlimitedContractSize`: An optional boolean that disables the contract size limit imposed by the [EIP 170](https://eips.ethereum.org/EIPS/eip-170).
+Default value: `false`

 ### JSON-RPC based networks

 These are networks that connect to an external node.
 Nodes can be running in your computer, like Ganache, or remotely,